ovh/docs/pages/public_cloud/containers_orchestration/managed_rancher_service/deploy-monitoring-prometheus-grafana-metrics/guide.fr-ca.md

 ---
-title: Managed Rancher Service - Deploying a monitoring stack (Prometheus & Grafana) in a Kubernetes cluster
+title: Deploying a monitoring stack (Prometheus & Grafana) in a Kubernetes cluster in MRS
 excerpt: 'Find out how to deploy monitoring applications (Prometheus & Grafana) in a Kubernetes cluster and display metrics and dashboards on a Managed Rancher Service'
 updated: 2024-08-06
 ---